-Basalt is an example of an igneous rock, which forms from lava that cools quickly, so it has very small crystals.
+Basalt is an example of an igneous rock that forms from quickly cooling lava, resulting in very small crystals.
 It is a strong material used in construction (e.g. building blocks or groundwork).

 Many factors cause igneous rocks to form in different ways.
 We can categorise igneous rocks as extrusive and intrusive.

-Metamorphic rocks form when other rocks change due to high heat or pressure.
+Metamorphic rocks form when existing rocks undergo changes due to high heat or pressure.
 These conditions are present deep underground.
 Some examples of metamorphic rocks are gneiss, schist and slate.

 When sedimentary or igneous rocks are exposed to extreme heat and pressure, their mineral structures may change.
 This forms metamorphic rock.